njw-daugherty/woofda-airflow-demo/README.md

+# Prerequisites
+You will need the following to use this repository to try out Airflow.

+1. **Linux**.
+If you are on Windows 10, see [Using Linux on Windows 10](#using-linux-on-windows-10)

+1. **Docker**
+1. **Docker Compose**
+1. **AWS**.
+This is only required if you want to make full use of the DAGs that write to and from Amazon S3.
+AWS has an extensive free-tier if you want to make an account.
+Otherwise, you can simply use your local filesystem.
 # Quick Start
 If you already have recent enough versions of Docker and Docker Compose installed, and you have access to a Linux kernel, you can jump right in with the following steps.
 Otherwise, see [Setting Up Docker and Docker Compose](#setting-up-docker-and-docker-compose) for installing the prerequisites.